ika-rwth-aachen/carlos/README.md

 ```
 @inproceedings{CARLOS24,
 author = {Geller, Christian and Haas, Benedikt and Kloeker, Amarin and Hermens, Jona and Lampe, Bastian and Eckstein, Lutz},
-title = {{CARLOS: An Open, Modular, and Scalable Simulation Architecture for the Development and Testing of Automated Driving Systems}},
+title = {{CARLOS: An Open, Modular, and Scalable Simulation Framework for the Development and Testing of Software for C-ITS}},
 url = {https://github.com/ika-rwth-aachen/carlos},
 year = {2024}
 }